Planning a thoughtful PR and marketing strategy that converts is top of mind at this time of year, that's why this post lays out elements that work.

 3 Black Friday Marketing Strategies

 - Take Risks: While being transparent with your marketing is important, being ready to take a risk can help boost business this holiday season.
-Whether it’s implementing an innovative social media marketing plan or participating in a giveaway, calculated risks can lead to high rewards for your small business.
+Whether it’s implementing an innovative social marketing plan or participating in a giveaway, calculated risks can lead to high rewards for your small business.

 Be sure to keep in mind that Black Friday is followed by newer traditions such as Small Business Saturday, Cyber Monday and Giving Tuesday.
 These newer holidays target shoppers that like to support local companies, accommodate online shoppers and philanthropic giving, and can provide an additional way to reach out to customers during the holiday season!

-3 Black Friday Public Relations Strategies
+3 Black Friday Marketing Strategies for PR

 As retailers think about how they are going to tackle the Black Friday madness, sometimes it is important to get in the mind of the consumer.
 Here are some public relations tips that can help you think like shopper: